snowplow/documentation/docs/try-snowplow/setting-up-your-pipeline/what-is-installed-into-my-cloud/index.md

 ---
-title: "What is installed into my cloud? (old version)"
+title: 'What is installed into my cloud? (old version)'
-date: "2020-11-23"
+date: '2020-11-23'
 sidebar_position: 0
 ---